ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 Test Session Announcement Protocol (TSAP) is used by the PTF to broadcast test information when the test suite is running.
-TSAP broadcast helps in mapping test cases to captured frames.
+TSAP broadcast helps with mapping test cases to captured frames.

 By default, TSAP packets are broadcasted in the network.
-Users can disable TSAP broadcast by adding an entry “BeaconLogTargetServer” to TestSuite.deployment.ptfconfig to target the TSAP only to the specified machine.
+The user can disable TSAP broadcast by adding an entry “BeaconLogTargetServer” to TestSuite.deployment.ptfconfig to target TSAP for the specified machine.

 To change TSAP packet broadcast, do the following: